-In this series of posts we are discussing the features of popular reference managers.
+In this series of posts, we are discussing the features of popular reference managers.
 This post covers Mendeley, one of the most established reference managers.
-I have a special fondness for Mendeley as it is the software that I used to organise all my literature during my PhD.
+I have a special fondness for Mendeley as it is the software that I used to organize all my literature during my PhD.

 As I wrote my Thesis in LaTeX, I used BibTeX to insert citations.
 Mendeley is a great help with this as your whole library can be exported into one BibTeX file.
 As an added bonus, Mendeley can also sync with the BibTeX file constantly updating with any new PDFs added to your library.
 You can also export any references into EndNote, although Mendeley does not automatically update EndNote references.
 For those working with Microsoft Word or Open Office, Mendeley offers plug-ins for easy insertion of citations from your Mendeley library as you write.